Foreign Body in Ear: Causes, Symptoms and Treatment

 • If you are unsure of the potential for foreign body damage, seek medical attention immediately.

-• Most objects stuck in the ear canal are placed there by the person themselves.
-Children who are curious about their bodies and interesting objects are the group most often faced with this problem.
+• Most objects stuck in the ear canal are placed there by the person themselves, often by curious children.

 • Pearls